 - Manage the COO’s calendar and ensure all information is up-to-date and represented accurately.

-- Schedule all internal and external meetings for the COO and make sure that she is prepared before each one, and has a process for tracking and implementing follow-ups as needed.
+- Schedule all internal and external meetings for the COO, making sure they are prepared before each one and have a process for tracking and implementing follow-ups as needed.

 - Develop and maintain systems and processes to help maximize the COO’s time.